History of Norfolk, Virginia: MacArthur Center

 In the mid 1990s, Norfolk again attempted to rejuvenate Granby Street, which continued to lag behind the waterfront in terms of revitalization.
 In late 1996, it was announced that a new downtown shopping mall would be built, in which Nordstrom would to open a store.
 The mall was named the MacArthur Center, in honor of the five-star World War II General whose tomb was located across the street from the proposed site.
-Nearly $100 million dollars in public funds was committed to infrastructure improvements and construction of parking garages to support the shopping mall.
+Nearly $100 million in public funds was committed to infrastructure improvements and construction of parking garages to support the shopping mall.
 The MacArthur Center opened in March 1999 as a three-story enclosed shopping mall with an 18-screen stadium seating movie theater.

 Other developments

 The residential population of downtown continues to grow as commercial buildings are converted into residences and new residential developments are built.